ESPN, NFL Network ready to tackle challenges of remote draft

 NFL Network’s crew includes host Rich Eisen, who has been a part of all 17 drafts the network has done, along with analysts Daniel Jeremiah, Michael Irvin and Kurt Warner.

-''We were set up for a big ratings year because of the quality of this year's class, but now we are waiting and seeing,'' Markham said. ''We don't have the competition that we normally have (with the NBA and NHL playoffs).
-Whether that means more eyeballs and anticipation, I don't know.''
+“We were set up for a big ratings year because of the quality of this year’s class, but now we are waiting and seeing,” Markman said.
+“We don’t have the competition that we normally have (with the NBA and NHL playoffs).
+Whether that means more eyeballs and anticipation, I don’t know.”

-The league previously announced that the draft will serve as a ''Draft-A-Thon,'' which will pay tribute to health care workers and first responders.
+The draft will serve as a “Draft-A-Thon,” which will pay tribute to health care workers and first responders.
 Funds raised will help support six national nonprofits and their relief efforts.

 ---